mttcohack/MTTCohackContainers/readme.md

   - Deploy the **API** image as Azure Container Instance in Azure, make sure that the **API** can connect to the database
   - Deploy the **WEB** frontend  as Azure Container Instance that will connect to the API

-For both you should get in the web frontend something like the following.
+You should get in the web frontend something like the following.
 If the frontend is able to get the database version through the API it means that the whole chain is working (web -> api -> database):

 ## Success Criteria